jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 does not hold a matching movie.

-That means, we might have paths in our application, where we want to use the repository method, but do not want to treat a missing as an error.
+That means, we might have paths in our application, where we want to use the repository method, but do not want to treat a missing movie as an error.
 If that is the case, we would find ourselves implementing a structure to handle the exception in the intermediate layers based on context -- which would break the beautiful simplicity of the bubbling-up approach and may make things messy quickly.